 Your potential for effectiveness is only as high or low as you set the standards appropriate for the return on the investment of your time, energy, and resources.
 Let’s first look at the obvious – dealing with high standards.
 If you want to exceed expectations at work, set your personal expectations higher.
 If you work toward an elevated goal, you are much more likely to achieve more, even if you do not reach that goal.

 “Keep thinking ahead of your job!
 Do it better than it needs to be done.
-Next time, doing it well will be child‟s play.
+Next time, doing it well will be child’s play.
 Let no one, or anything, stand between you and a difficult task.
 Let nothing deny you the rich opportunity to gain strength in adversity, confidence in mastery.
 Do each task better each time.
-Do it better than anyone else can do it.
+Be better than anyone else at doing it.
 Do these things and nothing can keep the job ahead from reaching out after you!”

 The final immediate step is to Create an RA2 Document for yourself and your team